hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/014_the_ideal.md

 speculation.
 He has got his own special aim of realising selflessness;
 and he has to work it out himself.
-Every moment of his life must be realisation, because he has to solve by mere work, without the help of doctrine or theory, the very same problem to which the Jnâni applies his reason and inspiration and the Bhakta his love.
+Every moment of his life must be realisation, because he has to solve by mere work, without the help of doctrine or theory, the very same problem to which the Jnāni applies his reason and inspiration and the Bhakta his love.

 Now comes the next question: What is this work?
 What is this doing good